bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Last week I published this post on the keyword this for beginners.
 One of the topics that wasn’t covered in that…</em>codeburst.io</a><a href="https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26"><strong>When (and why) you should use ES6 arrow functions — and when you shouldn’t</strong><br />
-<em>Arrow functions (also called “fat arrow functions”) are undoubtedly one of the more popular features of ES6.
+<em>Arrow functions (also called “fat arrow functions ") are undoubtedly one of the more popular features of ES6.
 They…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/javascript-learn-understand-arrow-functions-fe2083533946" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/javascript-learn-understand-arrow-functions-fe2083533946"><strong>JavaScript — Learn &amp; Understand Arrow Functions</strong><br />
 <em>A beginners guide to Arrow Functions in JavaScript</em>codeburst.io</a><a href="https://codeburst.io/javascript-learn-understand-arrow-functions-fe2083533946" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>